 HOW TO I SIGN UP?

-Eco Explorers currently runs Forest School programs on Tuesdays at Gresswell Forest Wildlife Reserve and on Thursdays at Westerfolds Park and Fridays on the Mornington Peninsula.
+Eco Explorers currently runs Forest School programs on Tuesdays at Gresswell Forest Wildlife Reserve, on Thursdays at Westerfolds Park and Fridays on the Mornington Peninsula.
 We also run full-day sessions over the school holidays for children aged 6 – 12 years.

 Contact us via email here to register your interest for our Forest School program or enquiry about our professional team running sessions for you.